About the course

 This module covers the cellular and molecular basis of cancer.
 Topics covered include the molecular and cellular hallmarks of cancer, basic components of carcinogenesis, as well as specialist lectures in the areas of cancer diagnosis, and molecular diagnostic imaging.

-Explore the biomedical application of optical imaging and drug delivery.
-Topics include the principles of photophysics, FRET, FLIM, microscopy, the role of optical imaging technologies in the study and treatment of disease, principles of drug delivery techniques and theranostics.
+Explore the biomedical application of medical imaging and drug delivery.
+Topics include the physical principles of medical imaging, the role of nuclear imaging technologies (PET and SPECT) in the study and treatment of disease, the principles of drug delivery techniques and the latest advances in theranostics.

 Research Methods in Biomedical Sciences